 City Stormwater Management Permits are required for all land disturbances within the City of Kalispell.
 The requirements for the permit are established by land disturbance size: (1) less than one acre, and (2) greater than or equal to one acre.

-Applications will be considered incomplete until the permit fee has been paid
+Applications will be considered incomplete until the permit fee has been paid.
+Fees can be paid online or by calling 406-758-7720.

 The following activities are exempt from the requirement to obtain a City Stormwater Management Permit: